ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Mid-API-Development Setup**

-Initially, for the REST API Pods to write data to the Primary ``MongoDB`` instance (the only one in the replica set receiving write operations/requests), they would have to send a read request to `mongo-read-svc` to query for the DNS name of that instance first (e.g., `mongo-sts-0`).
+Initially, for the REST API Pods to write data to the Primary ``MongoDB`` instance (the only one in the replica set receiving write operations/requests), they would first have to send a read request to `mongo-read-svc` to query for the DNS name of that instance (e.g., `mongo-sts-0`).
 Only then can the REST API Pods send their write requests to the Primary ``MongoDB`` instance's DNS address (e.g., `mongo-sts-0.mongo-headless-svc.default.svc.cluster.local:27017`), which is exposed to them by the Kubernetes Service `mongo-headless-svc`.
 However, during the development of REST API, we were unable to get the DNS name of the Primary ``MongoDB`` instance while querying for it.
-Since the debugging process could not produce any significant results and we did not have enough time to consider other DBS options, we had to discard the `MongoDB Replica Set` setup on the cluster (i.e., the *Pre-API-Development Setup*) and went with only one ``MongoDB`` instance instead (i.e., the *Mid-API-Development Setup*).
-The simplification of the DBS setup enabled the system to function properly.
-Unfortunately, this decision means that the [Test High Availability DBS](#test-high-availability-dbs) will not be applicable.
-However, the system's functionality *must* take precedence over the high availability of the DBS.
+Since the debugging process could not produce any significant results and we did not have enough time to consider other DBS options, we had to discard the `MongoDB Replica Set` setup on the cluster (i.e., the *Pre-API-Development Setup*) and went with only one ``MongoDB`` instance instead (i.e., the *Mid-API-Development Setup*), which enabled the system to function properly.
+As a consequence of changing the initial DBS setup, [Test High Availability DBS](#test-high-availability-dbs) will have to be skipped.
+However, from our perspective, the system's functionality takes precedence over the high availability of the DBS.

 Here are the changes in the setup:
-- There is now only one ``MongoDB`` instance (`mongo-sts-0`) on the cluster instead of three as in the Pre-API-Development Setup.
+- There is now only one ``MongoDB`` instance (`mongo-sts-0`) on the cluster as opposed to three in the Pre-API-Development Setup.
 - ``mongo-read-svc`` (assigned external IP: `192.168.178.200`), which was created initially to receive only read requests, was replaced with `mongo-svc` (assigned external IP: `192.168.178.204`), which currently receives both read and write requests, since there exists only one ``MongoDB`` instance to read from and write to.
 This change is optional, as ``mongo-read-svc`` can also be configured to handle both read and write requests, but in that case the name of ``mongo-read-svc`` would not reflect exactly the types of request it receives.

 ## Implement TNB